Nail Health Myths Debunked (2026 Guide)

 What’s True — and What’s Just Internet Rumor?

-This guide debunks the most common nail health myths using dermatologist-backed facts and modern research.
+This guide breaks down the most common nail health myths using dermatologist-backed explanations and current research.

 False.